 others . . . . . . . . . . . . . . . .
 1.6 M . . . . .
 1.0 % . . . . . . . ( 1.1 %)”

 Android phone must have a touch screen in order to be accepted by Google.
 Android applications are written with the expectation of Touch Screen being present.
 Android == touch screen, period. iOS is touch-only.
 Same for Windows Phone and MeeGo.
 And so far all Bada devices are having touch screen.
 According to Tomi Ahonen himself those sum up to 90.8% of phones sold in Q2 2012.

 Sorry Tomi, but I think I’ll take my smartphone statistics from Prasenjit from now on.
 His 90+% was correct and makes more sense than your 40%.

-(I had to put this as first item.
+(The text above was originally at end of post but I had to put this as first item as it is so ridiculous.
 Sorry for ruining the ordering of reference numbers.)

 For me, this post starts from Tomi Ahonen (the Ex-Nokia Executive and 12x author of mobile) slipping this out of his mouth – erm, keyboard (in March, 2012):

 “Now comes news from Nokia’s home market where Nokia traditionally had over 80% market share – even higher in smartphones – that the Finnish handset retailers are refusing to sell Lumia.”

 Now I’m not this time writing about the “refusing to sell Lumia”.
 I already pointed out it’s a lie.